 The Carpathians are the perfect destination for the people that are looking for an active vacation and want to admire the natural beauty of the country.
-The Carpathians have considerable diverse wildlife, many national parks and reserves, the Carpathians are the perfect tourist attraction in Romania for an active vacation, with lots of outdoor activities.
+The Carpathians have considerable diverse wildlife, many national parks and reserves, and many more outdoor activities.
 Rodnei National Park, Retezat National Park and, Bicaz National Park are only a few of the areas you should visit if you are a mountain enthusiast.

 Hiking through the national parks of the Carpathians is a fantastic experience, but besides hiking, you can meet wild animals in controlled environments.
 Meet the bears of LiBEARty Bear Sanctuary, the biggest brown bear sanctuary in Europe.
 116 bears were saved and brought here to live peacefully.

-A UNESCO World Heritage Site and the best preserved delta in Europe, the Danube Delta is a unique ecosystem that has become a paradise for the numerous species of birds, fish, and amphibians.
-While in Romania, explore the Delta and observe nature in its purest form.
+A UNESCO World Heritage Site and the best-preserved delta in Europe, the Danube Delta is a unique ecosystem that has become a paradise for the numerous species of birds, fishes, and amphibians.
+While in Romania, explore the Danube Delta and observe the nature in its purest form.